 In architecture we find elements of art history, critical theory, engineering, design, and the studio arts, as well as urban planning, sociology, economics, and political science.

 Hampshire College is a member of the Five College Architectural Studies Program, and students have the option of obtaining a Five College major.
 The program is fiercely interdisciplinary, combining the history, theory, and design of the built environment.

-Hampshire is the home campus to three shared Five College professors, and altogether we have specialists in community design, environmental design, sustainable practices, graphic design and representation, and architectural history and theory as well as global metropolitan studies, urban studies, and planning.
+In the Five College Program students can study with specialists in community design, environmental design, sustainable practices, graphic design and representation, and architectural history and theory as well as global metropolitan studies, urban studies, and planning.

-Our students have gone on to internships with significant firms, as well as graduate study in the best and most interesting programs in the country.
+Our students have gone on to internships with significant firms, as well as advanced study in the most inspiring and preeminent graduate programs in the country.
 Many of our alums are designers at small and large firms, as well as writers and teachers in the field.